Priyanka-sharma181/Chatbot-Development-Guide/docs/source/repo_structure.rst

 Let's take a look at the organization of our Chatbot Starter Kit repository, which has been meticulously structured to enhance usability and navigation.

+At present, the starter kit comprises two primary folders and one file, which are outlined below:

 - **/src:** Within this directory lies the core source code of the chatbot application.
 This is where you'll primarily focus your efforts, developing and tailoring the logic of your chatbot.